 Diversity and equality

-The Group has published clear policies with respect to diversity and equality in its code of conduct.
-SalMar accepts no discrimination of employees, shareholders, board members, customers or suppliers on the grounds of ethnicity, nationality, age, gender or religion.
-Respect for the individual is the cornerstone of the company’s policies.
-Everyone shall be treated with dignity and respect, and shall not be improperly prevented from performing their duties and responsibilities.
-This position is based on acknowledgement of the fact that a relatively even balance between the sexes and ethnic diversity contribute to a better working environment, greater adaptability and better long-term results.
+The Group has made its policy plain with respect to the promotion of diversity and equality.
+SalMar accepts no discrimination, abuse or harassment of our workers or partners, and we treat everyone with courtesy and respect no matter what their ethnicity, gender, national or social background, age, functional capacity, sexual orientation, religious faith, political convictions or other status.
+Respect for the individual is the cornerstone of the company’s policy.
+Everyone shall be treated with dignity and respect, and shall not be unfairly prevented from carrying out their duties and responsibilities.
+This attitude springs from acknowledgement that diversity contributes to a better working environment, greater adaptability and better results in the long term.

 SalMar accepts no forms of corruption.
 No SalMar employee shall, directly or indirectly, offer, promise, give or receive any bribe, unlawful or inappropriate benefit or remuneration in order to achieve advantage for themselves or the company.
 As part of its anti-corruption measures, SalMar has adopted guidelines with respect to gifts.
-To date, SalMar has not been accused of or involved in any cases relating to any form of corruption or bribery.
 The board and management are not aware of any violations of the company’s code of conduct in this respect.

-SalMar works systematically to avoid having an undesirable impact on its surroundings.
+SalMar works systematically to minimize its environmental footprint.
+This means protecting the seas, reducing energy consumption and minimising greenhouse gas emissions from our operations.
+By using new technologies and innovations, we are constantly striving to minimise our biological footprint, in a way that allows us to produce as much salmon as possible on the salmon’s terms.
 This includes the day-to-day actions of its employees, involvement in research and development, as well as collaboration with government and regulatory authorities, interest groups, other aquaculture companies and suppliers of goods and services.